LAPD Encryption: When America's Largest City Went Dark

 LAPD vs. Other Major Departments

-When LAPD encrypted in 2019, it was ahead of the curve.
-Since then, other major cities have followed—but not all have chosen full encryption.
+When LAPD encrypted in 2019, most major cities still had open communications.
+Since then, others have followed, though not all chose full encryption.

 | Department | Status | Public Access |